DanGoss4394/git_homework/homework.md

-x Add a new file called new-file.py x Add a print('hello') to this file x Add, commit and push that up to github
-- Swap back to your stash-practice branch
-- Bring back your stashed changes
-- Don't forget to clear your stash
-- Finsh your console log by logging 'it works'
+x Add a new file called new-file.py x Add a print('hello') to this file x Add, commit and push that up to github x Swap back to your stash-practice branch x Bring back your stashed changes x Don't forget to clear your stash x Finsh your console log by logging
 - Add, commit and push that up to github
 - Merge the stash-practice to your master branch on GitHub
 - Make sure to pull all the changes to the master branch locally